 Browse Basin CO2 Storage Project

-As part of the National CO2 Infrastructure Plan (NCIP), the Browse Basin CO2 Storage Project is acquiring, interpreting and integrating new and existing pre-competitive data to assess the prospectivity of the Browse Basin for the geological storage of CO2, and to define potential GHG storage areas in the region.
+As part of the National CO2 Infrastructure Plan, the Browse Basin CO2 Storage Project is acquiring, interpreting and integrating new and existing pre-competitive data to assess the prospectivity of the Browse Basin for the geological storage of CO2, and to define potential Greenhouse Gas (GHG) storage areas in the region.

-The Browse Basin is a northeast-trending depocentre situated entirely offshore in the Timor Sea region of Australia’s North West Shelf (Figure 1).
-It covers an area of approximately 140,000 km2 and contains in excess of 15 km of Paleozoic, Mesozoic and Cenozoic sedimentary section.
-The Browse Basin hosts significant reserves of gas and condensate (Figure 1) and a large proportion of the basin is covered by petroleum permits.
-Initial assessment undertaken by the Carbon Storage Taskforce (CST) indicated that the Browse Basin has significant potential with the capacity to store more than 7 GT of CO2 (Carbon Storage Taskforce 2009).
+The Browse Basin is a northeast-trending depocentre situated entirely offshore in the northeast Indian Ocean on Australia’s North West Shelf.
+It covers an area of approximately 140,000 km2 and contains in excess of 15km of Paleozoic, Mesozoic and Cenozoic sedimentary section.
+The Browse Basin hosts significant reserves of gas and condensate and a large proportion of the basin is covered by petroleum permits.
+Initial assessment undertaken by the Carbon Storage Taskforce (CST) indicated that the Browse Basin has significant potential with the capacity to store more than seven GT of CO2 (Carbon Storage Taskforce 2009).
 The CST assessment has shown that a detailed study of this basin is required to underpin any future GHG acreage release in this area.
-This study will be undertaken by the section in 2012-15 as part of an integrated study into the resource potential of the basin.
+This study will be undertaken by Geoscience Australia in 2012-15 as part of an integrated study into the resource potential of the basin.

 The project is expected to deliver the following outputs:

-- Detailed review of the Browse Basin geological CO2 storage capacity and containment risks
+- Detailed review of the Browse Basin geological CO2 storage potential and containment risks

-- New geological, geophysical and marine environmental data underpinning the CO2 storage capacity assessments
+- new geological, geophysical and marine environmental data underpinning the CO2 storage potential assessments

-- Papers and reports documenting the datasets and results of the assessments.
+- papers, reports, maps and models to present the datasets and results of the assessments.

-Evaluation of the potential CO2 storage capacity and containment risks in the Browse Basin may assist in selection of the CO2 injection sites in this offshore region.
+Evaluation of the CO2 storage potential and containment risks in the Browse Basin may assist in selection of CO2 potential injection sites.